Gender Identity Basics: Understanding Non-Binary, Transgender, and Gender Fluid People

 By: Michael Toohey, Psy.D. | December 4, 2020

-Chances are you will encounter someone in your life, if you haven’t already, who identifies as non-binary, transgender, or gender fluid.
+Chances are you will encounter someone in your life, if you haven’t already, who is non-binary, transgender, or gender fluid.
 Knowing what this means, and how to be respectful of people’s differences is important.
 Understanding these terms can be hard, especially if you are learning these concepts for the first time.
 This article will discuss how transgender and non-binary are different ways of being in the world.
 By understanding the meaning of these terms we can begin to reduce social stigma and discrimination.

-Basic Facts about Non-Binary People
+Basic Facts About Non-Binary People

 Some societies – like ours – tend to recognize just two genders: male and female.
 The idea that there are only two genders is sometimes called a “gender binary,” because binary means “having two parts” (male and female).